-• Students will identify the robot's route through the lunar landing site and count the number of steps needed for each command to calibrate the distance the robot travels on a given command.
-From this, a command sequence for their robot can be created, then tested on the planned route of their maps.
+Students will define the robot's route through the lunar landing site and count the number of steps needed for each command.
+They will then create a command sequence to use for their robot that matches the route they have planned on their maps.